michaelfolkson/bitcoinops.github.io/_posts/en/newsletters/2019-05-14-newsletter.md

 This is a deliberate design feature of bech32.
 QR codes can be created in several modes that support different character sets.
-Legacy addresses require mixed case, so they use the binary mode.
+The binary mode character set is used for legacy addresses because they require mixed case.
 However, Bech32 addresses for Bitcoin[^only-bc] can be represented using only numbers and capital letters, so they can use the smaller uppercase alphanumeric character set.
 Because this set is smaller, it uses fewer bits to encode each character in a QR code, allowing the resultant code to be less complex.

 Bitcoin addresses are often used in [BIP21][] URIs.
 BIP21 technically requires base58check formatting, but at least some wallets that support